NEORIS-ZDEVOPS/DS-Editor/doc/README.md

 ## Introduction<a id="introduction"></a>

 **File Editor Extension for z/OS.
-It's an extension for Visual Studio Code that provide fully support to EBCDIC encoding for Sequential Data Sets.**
+It's an extension for Visual Studio Code that provides full support to EBCDIC encoding.**

-This extension has been designed to help developers to manipulate  z/OS environment files, and for those teams have adopted the open source software for z/OS development and DevOps under IBM z platform.
-Provides fully hexadecimal integration and EBCDIC support for sequential data sets, allowing to load a Copybook (Layout) from your application repository or even the same MVS system (Using Zore Explore).
-The files are unload to the local system to increase the performance and can be sincronized with the z/OS system once the changes has completed.
+This extension has been designed to help developers manipulate z/OS environment files for those teams that have adopted the open source software for z/OS development and DevOps under IBM Z platform.
+The extension provides hexadecimal peek and EBCDIC text support.
+In addition, it allows loading Copybooks (Layouts) from local or MVS hosted files with the help of [Zowe Explorer](vscode:extension/zowe.vscode-extension-for-zowe).

-Allows working with VSAM files (reading, creation, updating, and deletion of records), meeting the prerequisites
+Sequential datasets are downloaded to the local file system if accessed through [Zowe Explorer](vscode:extension/zowe.vscode-extension-for-zowe).
+These files can be synchronized manually.

+VSAM files require installing NEORIS' VSAM API in your mainframe.
+This API allows a granullar and precise control with improved performance.

 ## Use cases<a id="use-cases"></a>